odelevingne/google_maps_api_tutorial/README.md

 Where is Beauvoir
 ===
-Playing around with the Google API and Javascript to answer a question Nico has been asked many times.
-Where is Beauvoir Town?
+Playing around with the Google API and Javascript to answer a question Nico has been asked many times: Where is Beauvoir Town?
 ![](public/theapp.png)

 Heroku